Dr00gy/newest-zpg-bak/README.md

-Run with cmake ., make and run the kms.
+Do cmake ., make and run the kms.